Effective July 1, 2026 · applies to Thriend or Faux v0.9.x

 Thriend or Faux runs entirely in your browser.
 It has no servers, no accounts, no analytics, and no tracking.
-The extension's author receives no data whatsoever.
-The only party that receives any data is Anthropic — when you click "Analyze posts," a profile's public content is sent to the Claude API using your own API key.
+I receive no data whatsoever.
+The only party that receives any data is Anthropic — when you click "Analyze posts," a profile's content (the same content visible in your own logged-in view of Threads) is sent to the Claude API using your own API key.

 api.anthropic.com) to authenticate your requests, and nowhere else.Uninstalling the extension deletes all of this.
 Nothing is synced to any cloud.

 The extension sends nothing of its own to Meta.
-When you hover a username, it quietly opens that person's public profile and replies pages in background tabs to read their public posts — so Meta's logs see ordinary page visits from your browser, the same as if you had clicked through to the profile yourself.
+When you hover a username, it quietly opens that person's profile and replies pages in background tabs, using your own logged-in Threads session — so Meta's logs see ordinary page visits from your browser, the same as if you had clicked through to the profile yourself.
+That also means the extension sees exactly what you can see: for most accounts that's public content, but if you follow someone whose account is private, the extension sees that account the same way you already do as an approved follower — nothing beyond your own access.

-When a profile is analyzed, the extension sends that profile's public information — username, bio, follower/following counts, and the text of recent public posts and replies — to Anthropic's Claude API, authenticated with your API key.
+When a profile is analyzed, the extension sends that profile's information — username, bio, follower/following counts, and the text of recent posts and replies, limited to whatever your own logged-in view of Threads can see — to Anthropic's Claude API, authenticated with your API key.
 This happens only for profiles you look up, and results are cached locally so the same profile isn't re-sent within 12 hours.

 Your API usage is governed by Anthropic's own privacy policy and commercial terms.
 Anthropic states that API inputs and outputs are not used to train its models by default.

-A few times a day, the extension fetches a small status file from this website so the author can announce updates or remotely disable the extension in an emergency.
-The request carries no personal data and nothing about your activity — the site's host (GitHub) sees only the standard connection logs any web request produces, and the author sees nothing at all.
+A few times a day, the extension fetches a small status file from this website so I can announce updates or remotely disable the extension in an emergency.
+The request carries no personal data and nothing about your activity — the site's host (GitHub) sees only the standard connection logs any web request produces, and I see nothing at all.

 Nothing.
 No analytics, no telemetry, no error reporting, no ads, no third-party scripts.
-The author cannot see who you look up, what verdicts you get, or that you use the extension at all.
+I cannot see who you look up, what verdicts you get, or that you use the extension at all.

-The extension's source is public on GitHub so anyone can verify the claims on this page directly.
-It's shared for transparency, not as an open-source license — see the license for details.
+I've made the extension's source public on GitHub so anyone can verify the claims on this page directly.
+I share it for transparency, not as an open-source license — see the license for details.

 If this policy changes, the new version will be posted here with an updated effective date before the change takes effect.